Exploring Nucleon Structure and the Proton Mass Problem through Holographic QCD: Introduction

 The significance of this work is twofold.
 Theoretically, it demonstrates the power of holographic QCD to provide a consistent, parameter-lean description of multiple facets of nucleon structure—from electromagnetic form factors to gravitational properties.
-Practically, it provides a novel, first-principles-based estimate of the trace anomaly's contribution to the proton mass, offering a benchmark for future experiments at facilities like the Electron-Ion Collider (EIC).
-Our finding that the trace anomaly accounts for approximately 23.75\% of the proton mass has profound implications for understanding the emergence of hadronic mass from QCD.
+Practically, it provides a novel estimate of the trace anomaly’s contribution to the proton mass within the LFHQCD framework, offering a benchmark for future experiments at facilities like the Electron-Ion Collider (EIC).
+Our finding that the trace anomaly accounts for approximately 24.0\% of the proton mass provides further support for the understanding of the emergence of hadronic mass from QCD, consistent with existing lattice and phenomenological determinations.

+In contrast to our previous studies, where Ref. \cite{Deng:2025fpq} utilized the VQCD model with distinct parameter sets for different observables and Ref. \cite{Deng:2025azp} employed a unified parameter set but omitted the trace anomaly in $J/\psi$ production, the present work advances these studies by extracting both quark and gluon PDFs to determine the gravitational form factors and including the trace anomaly contribution in the $J/\psi$ cross-section calculation.

 The remainder of this paper is structured as follows.
 Section II details the calculation of quark and gluon GPDs within the proton using the LFHQCD approach.
 Section III presents the computation of the $J/\psi$ photoproduction cross section via gauge/string duality and our subsequent determination of the trace anomaly contribution.
 Finally, Section IV summarizes our key results and discusses their broader implications for strong interaction physics.